Powerlearnproject/se-day1-assignment-wamuyu-w/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
 A vague prompt would be: *"Tell me about computers."
-It is considered too broad and lacks focus ✅ *"Summarize the technologies that were employed in the second generation of computers.It is clear, specific, and direct
+It is considered too broad and lacks focus An improved prompt would be: Summarize the technologies that were employed in the second generation of computers.It is clear, specific, and direct